 - (xlinked) this version of the element appears in the workspace or stream by virtue of a cross-link (incl -b command) either on the element itself or on its parent directory or a higher-level directory. - (missing) the workspace "should" include a version of this element, but doesn't.
 This occurs most often when you delete version-controlled files from the workspace tree using operating system commands.
 If an operation causes the target of an element link to be removed from a workspace, AccuRev removes the element link, also, causing it to have (missing) status. - (twin) the element is one of multiple elements in the workspace that exist at the same pathname.
 At most one of these elements can be accessed through the pathname; the other(s) can be accessed through their unique element-IDs.
-See Version Control of Namespace-Related Changes on page 35 in AccuRey Technical Notes. - (stranded) the element is active in the workspace, but cannot be accessed through the file system.
+See Version Control of Namespace-Related Changes on page 35 in AccuRey Technical Notes. - (subtwin) one of the directories in the element's path has (twin) status.
+Only one of the (twin) directories and its content can be accessed through the pathname; the other(s) can be accessed through their unique element-IDs.
+To resolve (subtwin) status, the actual (twin) parent directory must be resolved by renaming and/or defuncting all but one of the twin directories. - (stranded) the element is active in the workspace, but cannot be accessed through the file system.
 This can occur in several situations: - There is no pathname to the element, because the element's directory (or a higher-level directory) was removed from the workspace or stream. - (dynamic stream only) There are one or more defunct elements at a given pathname, along with one non-defunct element.
 The defunct element(s) have (stranded) status. - The element's directory (or a higher-level directory) is cross-linked, making another version appear at the pathname of the active version.